 2013 Honda FCEV Concept Car

 At the 2013 Los Angeles Auto Show, Honda unveiled this wonderful fuel-cell-powered Honda FCEV concept car.
-If you look closely, you can see a couple of styling cues that actually made it from this concept to the production Clarity.
-I personally hoped for ALL the styling cues to carry through to the production model, but this almost never happens.
+If you look closely, you can see a couple of styling elements that actually made it from this concept to the production Clarity.
+I personally hoped for ALL the styling elements to carry through to the production model, but this almost never happens.
 I was spoiled when the 1999 Honda Hybrid VV concept car became my 2000 Insight with virtually no changes.

 For the 2014 model year, Honda released a plug-in version of the Accord Hybrid that could achieve an all-electric range of 13 miles.
 To test its viability, Honda made the Accord Plug-In Hybrid available in only a few markets in the United States.
 Unfortunately, potential customers did not believe the value provided by 13 miles of gas-free driving justified the carís $10,000 premium over the $30,000 cost of an Accord Hybrid.
 Honda discontinued its first plug-in hybrid trial after just a year.

 Honda brought its FCV Concept car to Detroitís North American International Auto Show in 2015.
 The FCV Concept demonstrates many of the styling elements that carried through to the production Clarity.
 Note the angled part of the rear fender partially covering the top of the tire, the aerodynamic deflection vent in front of the rear wheel, and the cues to the Clarity's front fascia.